Therapist and author K.J. Ramsey talks to us about her healing journey from spiritual abuse and chronic pain.

-I entered adulthood wrestling with this question of why do I have this suffering that doesn’t seem to go away?
+I entered adulthood wrestling with this question of why I have this suffering that doesn’t seem to go away.
 What is the point?
 And also, what does God care?
 What is God going to do about this?
 And really, my better answers are in the book, my first book, this Too Shall Last.
-I will say that I’m more writer than anything else, but I’m a trauma therapist in my own process of learning how to listen to my body and respond to my own sensations, with kindness, compassion, with movement.
+I will say that I’m more a writer than anything else, but I’m a trauma therapist learning how to listen to my body and respond to my own sensations with kindness, compassion, and movement.

 I really do believe that there is healing in the way that I would say, the capacity to live as fully as we can, even for some things to be reversed.
 And that’s with me saying that with a person with a lot that’s wrong on my test results.

-And a lot of ongoing pain still in my life that I’ve seen things change and I’ve seen my own capacity to show up in my life, grow in a massive way as I’ve learned to listen to my body and what she has to say about how safe I feel on any given day or moment.
-From both a theological perspective and trauma perspective, I believe that there is healing possible in how we face ourselves with compassion and face one another with compassion too.
+And a lot of ongoing pain still in my life that I’ve seen things change, and I’ve seen my capacity to show up in my life grow massively as I’ve learned to listen to my body and what she has to say about how safe I feel on any given day or moment.
+From both a theological and a trauma perspective, I believe there is possible healing in how we face ourselves with compassion and face one another with compassion.
 And I caveat that by saying how I define healing might be different than sudden spontaneous removal of all of your symptoms.
-I think that actually, pain prompts us to pay attention and bear witness to the pain in our life.
+I think that, actually, pain prompts us to pay attention and bear witness to the pain in our lives.

 And when I say pain, I mean all of it.
 Emotional pain too, struggles, the very inconvenient experience of having intrusive thoughts.
 That’s painful.
-Pain prompts us to pay attention and I think can point us to the places where there are parts of us that still need to be unfolded with care that need to be held.
+Pain prompts us to pay attention and can point us to the places where parts of us still need to be unfolded with the care that needs to be held.